lcr/lcr.github.io/_posts/2023-03-22-javascript-in-markdown.md

 categories: Markdown
 ---

-Create a new file named `YourScript.js` in the site directory.
+Step 1, create a new file named `YourScript.js` in the site directory.

-Then write the following code in the YAML of the Markdown document.
+Step 2, write the following code in the YAML of the Markdown document.

 ```text
 {% raw %}---